 Every year, 70 million March Madness brackets are completed and entered into contests.
-Even former President Barack Obama did one televised every year on ESPN.
+Even former President Barack Obama filled out a bracket on ESPN each year he was in office.
 The tournament bracket is a grid of every matchup in the single-elimination tournament.

 Past NCAAM basketball championship winners

 The Oregon Ducks were the first team to ever win the men’s college basketball championship in 1939.
 Since then, many teams have gone on to hoist the trophy and cut the nets, including 11 from UCLA, eight from Kentucky, six from North Carolina, and five each from Duke and Indiana.